 The Endnote AGLC3 style for footnotes and bibliography has been added to the standard operating environment at the University.
 To access these styles, visit the Output Styles web page on the University of Queensland Library website.

-We recommend that you download the user guide AGLC3 Footnotes and Bibliography style published by University of Queensland.
+We recommend that you consult and download the relevant user guides published by the University of Queensland.

-For information about how to download these legal output styles into EndNote, see Section 1.3 of the guide.
+For information about how to download these legal output styles into EndNote, see Section Set-up the AGLC style in EndNote.

 We recommend that you create a new style (type) called ‘Legal’ in EndNote.
-Follow the instructions in Section 2 of the guide.
+Follow the instructions in Section Create a legal reference type.

 Please leave a comment about your rating so we can better understand how we might improve the page.